matthewclark1223/RegenerativeRangelandManagementABM/README.md

 ## How to customize the agent-based model

+We encourage others to build on our model to answer new questions.
+Specifically, you might:

 1. Modify the model in `RunModel.R`.
-Sections in the script correspond to manuscript modules (e.g., T0 set-up/initialization of landscape, grazing, etc.).
+Sections in the script correspond to the modules shown in figure 2 of the manuscript (e.g., T0 set-up/initialization of landscape, grazing, etc.).
 2. Play with settings (e.g., animal cost, capital gain rate, etc.) in the `RunModel.R` section `Model parameters`.
 3. Adjust plots in GeneratePlots.R (facets, normalization, themes).